lowesilvan/directus-boilerplate/README.md

 ### Headless CMS - Directus + postgres + redis
-- + here mpas extensions for directus
+- + here maps extensions for directus

 ## Getting Started
 **Perequisites:
 - make sure you have docker installed locally
 - make sure you have docker-compose installed locally
 - make sure you have task installed locally
--

 # How to run with docker locally
 - Clone this directus repository.
 - run `cd directus` to route into the directus directory.